rguthrie-ghec/lucidity-hack/scenario-2.md

 ## Summary

-In this challenge, your goal is to introduce a simple change to the terraform and see it deployed to Azure.
+In this scenario, the goal is to introduce a simple change to the terraform and see it deployed to Azure.
 For the sake of time, the change should be fairly simple and it’s recommended to simply go with creating a new empty resource group.

 A core focus of this challenge is ensuring the change goes through a feature branch and pull request to ensure engineering best practices are applied.